jakuboskera/blue-green-canary-argocd-rollouts/README.md

-# Canary and blue-green deployment strategy using Argo Rollouts
+# Blue-green and canary deployment strategy using ArgoCD and Argo Rollouts

 This repository shows
 [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) in action.